-Pending review by the appropriate department at Columbia, students whose secondary school work was in other national systems such as the French Baccalauréat may be granted credit in certain disciplines for sufficiently high scores.
+Pending review by the appropriate department at Columbia, students who complete secondary school work in other national systems, e.g. French Baccalauréat, may be granted credit in certain disciplines for sufficiently high scores.
 The appropriate transcript should be submitted to the Center for Student Advising, 403 Lerner.

 Interdisciplinary and interdepartmental majors and concentrations combine course work in two or more areas of study.
 Interdisciplinary majors and concentrations are linked to the interdisciplinary programs (see Departments of Instruction).
 Interdepartmental majors and concentrations are linked to two or more departments (see Departments of Instruction).

-A student who wishes to arrange an independent major or concentration must receive written permission from the Committee on Instruction.
-Interested students should meet with Elizabeth Strauss firstname.lastname@example.org as early as possible in the academic year to discuss the procedures for submitting a formal proposal to the Committee.
-Proposals must be submitted in the sophomore year no later than March 31.
+Students who wish to arrange an independent major must receive written permission from the Committee on Instruction.
+Interested students should meet with Elizabeth Strauss (firstname.lastname@example.org) as early as possible in the academic year to discuss procedures for submitting a proposal to the Committee.
+Formal proposals must be submitted in the sophomore year no later than March 31.

 Permission to study at another school for a term or a year is granted only for study at institutions outside of the United States and must be part of an approved study abroad program.
 Exceptions may be granted for study during the summer.
-Please see Programs of Study—Summer School Courses Taken Outside Columbia, below for more information.
+See Programs of Study—Summer School Courses Taken Outside Columbia, for more information.

 Normally credit for summer school is given to College students only for courses taken in the Columbia Summer Session.
 There is a 16-point limit for the entire Summer Session, with no more than 8 points in any Summer Session period or in overlapping periods.